unifi-hackers/unifi-lab/README.md

 # Notes
 ## MAC Addresses White List
 * If a MAC address is already blocked in the controller, adding it to the white list file will '''NOT''' automatically grant its access.
 The admin needs to manually "unblock" the MAC from the controller.
+* You can alse declare not filtered SSID network putting "IGNORED SSID" string into MAC filter file.

 ## POOR_SIGNAL_RECONN
 * If a client is right at the borderline, you might risk reconnecting that client all the time and not able to service it at all.
 Enabling this feature may harm serviceability.